Nem-mod/rsschool-ss/cv.md

 ## Work experience

-I have not any work experience in commercial development.
+At the moment I do not have work experience in this field yet

 ## Education